shirsbrunner/shirsbrunner.github.io/src/articles/20251025_robazoid/article.md

 ---
-title: Pixel Things
+title: Adventures in Game Design
-description: Adventures in Game Design.
-After around 10 years, Robazoid is disappearing from the digital world – time to make a new game.
+description: After around 10 years, Robazoid is disappearing from the digital world – time to make something new.
 date: 2025-10-25
 evolution: 2
 previewImage: Robazoid-Preview.png